Peng Cheng (serial killer): An Old Man And His Dog and murder of Mrs. Yu

-In March 1993, Chinese film director Xie Jin and his film crew settled on Zhenbei Fort in Ningxia as the filming location for his newest film, An Old Man And His Dog.
+In March 1993, Chinese film director Xie Jin and his film crew settled on Zhenbei Fort in Ningxia as the filming location for his newest film, An Old Man and His Dog.
 However, he struggled with finding a dog suitable for the project, and so, the film crew published an ad in the local newspapers and on the TV that they were searching for any puppies that could fit the role.
-While many people applied for the offer, Xie proved to be demanding and frequently rejected the applicants, until he eventually came across Cheng and one of his dogs, which he immediately approved.
-On his instructions, Cheng was allowed to stay on set and help his dog perform in some of the scenes, with the payoff that he was cast as a body double for the main actor, Tian Xie, being filmed in some of the scenes in which the protagonist rides on horseback.
+While many people applied for the offer, Xie proved to be demanding and frequently rejected the applicants, until he eventually came across Peng and one of his dogs, which he immediately approved.
+On his instructions, Peng was allowed to stay on set and help his dog perform in some of the scenes, with the payoff that he was cast as a body double for the main actor, Xie Tian, being filmed in some of the scenes in which the protagonist rides on horseback.

-After the film's release, it proved to be a commercial success in China and won several awards, leading to further interest being drawn to Cheng as a dog breeder.
-As a result, many customers came to his farm to either observe or buy some of his dogs: one of these people was a woman named Mrs. Yu, a married woman who was seven years older than Cheng and had been part of the film crew for An Old Man And His Dog.
+After the film's release, it proved to be a commercial success in China and won several awards, leading to further interest being drawn to Peng as a dog breeder.
+As a result, many customers came to his farm to either observe or buy some of his dogs: one of these people was a woman named Mrs. Yu, a married woman who was seven years older than Peng and had been part of the film crew for An Old Man And His Dog.
 The two soon started an affair.
-At some point, Cheng gave her a spare key and told her she could visit him any time she wanted, so long as his wife was not at home.
+At some point, Peng gave her a spare key and told her she could visit him any time she wanted, so long as his wife was not at home.

-In April 1994, Yu called Cheng to ask if she could visit him the next day.
-As they had not seen each other for a long time, since Yu's father had died and she had to return to attend his funeral in her native Hebei, Cheng accepted her offer.
-On the next day, the pair met up, dined at a high-end restaurant, and then went to a karaoke hall, before eventually returning to Cheng's house.
+In April 1994, Yu called Peng to ask if she could visit him the next day.
+As they had not seen each other for a long time, since Yu's father had died and she had to return to attend his funeral in her native Hebei, Peng accepted her offer.
+On the next day, the pair met up, dined at a high-end restaurant, and then went to a karaoke hall, before eventually returning to Peng's house.
 After having sex, Yu suddenly revealed to him that she was pregnant and the child was likely his.
-She was unaware that Cheng did not want to have children with anyone else besides his wife, and upon being informed of this, he immediately started making plans to get rid of her.
+She was unaware that Peng did not want to have children with anyone else besides his wife, and upon being informed of this, he immediately started making plans to get rid of her.

-On the following morning, while Yu was putting on makeup, Cheng got one of his shotguns and shot her in the back, leaving her to bleed out on the floor while looking at him.
+On the following morning, while Yu was putting on makeup, Peng got one of his shotguns and shot her in the back, leaving her to bleed out on the floor while looking at him.
 Unlike his previous victims, he did not dismember her remains and instead buried her whole body in his backyard.
-He burned some paper on top of the grave as a last send-off.
+He burned some joss paper on top of the grave as a last send-off.